Government cannot add ‘whole world’ to hotel quarantine list – Donnelly

 There had to be a “reasonable bar” for adding countries on to the list, where travel from those locations into Ireland posed “a real risk”, Mr Donnelly said.

-The Cabinet agreed on Friday to add a number of countries to the list requiring a mandatory hotel quarantine stay for incoming travellers.
-This included Belgium, France, Italy and Luxembourg as well as the United States and Canada.
+The Cabinet agreed on Friday to add 16 countries to the list requiring a mandatory hotel quarantine stay for incoming travellers.
+These included Belgium, France, Italy and Luxembourg as well as the United States and Canada.

+The countries will be added from this Thursday, April 15th, but the inclusion of the US and Canada on the list is subject to available capacity.

 Mr Donnelly said the gap between announcing these countries would be covered by the measures and enacting the decision was to allow people time to book into the hotel quarantine system.